Hua Ro: History

 Originally, the area was combined with Phlai Chumphon subdistrict, called Wat Tan subdistrict.
 It was separated into two subdistricts, with the Nan river as a dividing line.
 The area on the westside was called Phlai Chumphon subdistrict and the area on the eastside was called Hua Ro subdistrict.

 Hua Ro Subdistrict Administrative Organization - SAO (ongkan borihan suan tambon) was established.
 Subsequent upgrade to subdistrict-municipality (thesaban tambon), published 20 September 2011 in Royal Thai Government Gazette, but effective 30 September 2011.

 Administration

-Central government
+Provincial government

-The administration of Hua Ro subdistrict is responsible for an area that covers 88.8 km^{2} and consists of 12 administrative villages, as of 2022: 25,863 people and 13,680 households.
+The administration of Hua Ro subdistrict is responsible for an area that covers 88.8 km^{2} and consists of 12 administrative villages, as of 2025: 26,537 people and 14,381 households.